wilsonmar/oss-perf/README.md

 to measure the speed and load capacity risks of high-traffic web and native mobile apps.

    "Totally free" is in quotes because the spirit of free software is that the community which uses them contributes back.
-Thus, this repo takes a "README driven development" approach, as described
-<a target="_blank" href="http://tom.preston-werner.com/2010/08/23/readme-driven-development.html">here</a>.
 So if you see a typo that needs fixing or an idea that should be considered, please fork this repo, edit the file, and send us a pull request.
+Better yet, join us in refining what is described here.

    Not covered in this repo are implementation details such the customized communications, spreadsheets, project plans, and proprietary tutorial materials